2024 Annual Report

 Obtaining intervener status in a dispute brought before the Tribunal administratif du logement, challenging the validity of clauses prohibiting animals in residential leases (2023).

-Province-wide ban on gas chambers, cat declawing and other surgeries of convenience on companion animals as a result of our lobbying efforts and awareness campaigns (2022).
+Provincial ban on gas chambers as well as cat declawing and other non-therapeutic surgeries performed on companion animals as a consequence of our lobbying and public campaign efforts (2022)

 Montreal’s ban on horse-drawn carriages and adoption of the most progressive animal bylaw in the entire province, as a result of pressure exerted by our team (2018).